relientm96/gameconsole/README.md

 1. Three Options are given, one will be right.
 2. If right answer selected, you move on.
-3. If wrong answer selected, you go into Monty Hall Mode
-- Two Options Left, one wrong answer is removed
+3. If wrong answer selected, you go into Monty Hall Mode -Two Options Left, one wrong answer is removed.
-- Timer to choose right answer.
+-Timer to choose right answer.
 ![](images/guessGame.gif)

 ## Etch A Sketch